Start Your Claim

 Grain bin deaths:

 Asphyxiation in agricultural environments can also happen in areas in which free flowing solids occur, such as grain storage bins where grain is kept, resulting in grain bin deaths.
 Workers whose task may include clearing a blockage can become trapped if the obstruction unexpectedly clears and the material floods out on top, trapping them and causing compressive asphyxia.
 Therefore, it is imperative that employers and farmers provide the key safety equipment as well as grain bin rescue equipment.
 It is the responsibility of the employer to carry out all necessary grain bin safety checks for its employees.
 Failure to do so would mean negligence and a breach of their duty of care, thus meaning the Employer would be held liable for any subsequent injuries and accidents.

 Accidents in Silos, Slurry stores or pit areas are often because of the lack of oxygen to the body (Asphyxiation) which can consequently lead to farm workers becoming unconscious.
 Employees can die due to downing or asphyxiation if they fall into a pit or silo.

 Slurry pits also comprise poisonous chemicals and emit toxic fumes, thus those required to work around these zones must be provided with suitable protective equipment and sufficient health and safety training.

 How can Grieves Solicitors can help:

-If you or someone you love has been injured or killed at work, contact Grieves Personal injury specialist Solicitors on 0800 0747 644 for information and advice on your full rights and potential claim.
+If you have been injured at work or someone you love has been killed at work, contact Grieves Personal injury specialist Solicitors on 0800 0747 644 for information and advice on your full rights and potential claim.
 Alternatively, you can fill out our online enquiry form and one of our solicitors will be in touch as soon as possible.